 yum clean metadata

-After that install apache and apache SSL module.
-Apache is the web server and mod_ssl is the SSL module for installing SSL certificate.
+After that install Apache and Apache SSL module.
+Apache is the web server and mod_ssl is the SSL module for installing the SSL certificate.

 sudo yum install httpd mod_ssl -y

-Next, you install PHP and required PHP extensions.
+Next, you install PHP and the required PHP extensions.

 sudo yum install php php-cli php-mysqlnd php-pdo php-common -y